RoshanShanbhogue/Hostile-URL-Detector/README.md

-# Hostile-URL-Detector (HUD)

-* This is a multi-staged URL analysis tool to provide useful insights about an input URL.
+# Hostile-URL-Detector (HUD): a multi-staged URL analysis tool to provide useful insights about an input URL

 * With the massive strides in digital technology and popularization of internet, data security and privacy comes under an alarming risk of being violated.
 Several attacks like